stefs/bittorrent-analyzer/btda/README.md

 Logs are saved in `~/.pymdht/`.
 If this step is skipped, make sure pymdht is not crashed meanwhile!

 ### Start bittorrent-analyzer peer evaluation
+Beware of server overload caused by incoming peers from earlier evaluations.
+To prevent this, change the used BitTorrent port in the configuration file.
+The limit of the virtual machine used in this project was about 2,800 simultaneous server threads.

 1. `tmux new-session -s btda`
 2. `source ve/bin/activate`
 3. `btda/main.py`